hazelcast/hazelcast-jet/site/docs/api/error-handling.md

 config are the only parts we can identify as state, and those are immutable.

-Batch jobs also fall into the category of immutable state jobs.
+Batch jobs also fall into the category of jobs with immutable state.

-One option for dealing with failure in immutable state jobs is simply restarting them (once the cause of the failure has been addressed).
+One option for dealing with failure in immutable-state jobs is simply restarting them (once the cause of the failure has been addressed).
 Restarted streaming jobs lacking mutable state can just resume processing the input data flow from the current point in time, batch